About Brightwaters Acupuncture

 More than a Clinic

 Brightwaters Acupuncture is the foundation of a business model of learning and teaching.
-Measurable and predictable improvements are sought for the betterment of the patient and profession.
 Lessons and discoveries are shared through publication and through the continuing education platform Acupuncture Scholar.
-This means each patient is more than "just a number".
-It also means that the treating clinician is a teacher and innovator of the profession.
+This means the treating clinician is a teacher and innovator of the profession.

 “Be like water making its way through cracks.
 Do not be assertive, but adjust to the object, and you shall find a way around or through it."